S.A (manga): Plot

 Hikari Hanazono has always been second to Kei Takishima.
 When they were six years old, their pro-wrestling loving fathers introduced them to each other.
 Confident that she was the best in wrestling, young Hikari challenged Kei to a wrestling match only to be thoroughly defeated by him.
 Ever since that fateful incident, Hikari swore to beat Kei in everything - school grades, sporting events and all competitions.
 To do this, she has enrolled in the same school as Kei since elementary.
 Now she attends Hakusenkan, an ultra elite school for the wealthy, that costs her carpenter father a lot of money.
 Hikari and Kei are the top two students in the school, with Kei always ranking first.
 Due to their ranking, they are part of a special group of kids known as Special A or S.A. for short.
 While Hikari considers Kei to be her rival, she is completely unaware of Kei's feelings for her.
 The story follows Hikari and Kei as they become closer and explores the friendships, relationships, and competition between the other S.A. members: Jun, Megumi, Tadashi, Akira, and Ryuu.

 Media

+Manga

+Originally released by Hakusensha since May 2004, it ended with 99 chapters on March 19, 2009.
+It was licensed for an English release by Viz Media.